RafflesiaKhan/quick-short-generator/README.md

 ```

 Note: You only need to provide the API keys for the services you plan to use.
 The application will automatically detect available APIs.
+Create a uploads in `backend/uploads` folder if not generate automatically

 4. Run the backend server:
 ```bash